-Change of Committee Membership Process: If a change needs to be made to a student's approved Dissertation Committee, the Dissertation/Thesis Committee Nomination form must be accompanied by a memo of explanation via email to the Graduate Program Coordinator.
-In order to meet Graduate

-Division Deadlines, all changes to the committee should be submitted to the Graduate Program Coordinator as early as possible, but no later than one month in advance of the exam date.
+Change of Committee Membership Process: If a change needs to be made to a student's approved Dissertation Committee, the Dissertation/Thesis Committee Nomination form must be accompanied by a memo of explanation via email to Kim at kim@ece.ucr.edu.
+In order to meet Graduate Division Deadlines, all changes to the committee should be submitted to the Graduate Student Services Advisor as early as possible, but no later than two weeks in advance of the exam date.